What are the best approaches to creating a multi-lingual website or advertising campaign?

 The world’s a really big place, but as a result of globalisation we’re closer to each other than ever before.

-If your global campaign involves directing users to your ecommerce store or social media platforms, then you need to ensure that a reasonable segment of your target audience is online.
+Here at TranslateMedia we speak with our colleagues all over the world at the touch of a button, from New York to Singapore, Paris to social media platforms, then you need to ensure that a reasonable segment of your target audience is online.
 Internet penetration levels differ greatly from region to region.

 Research from the UN Broadband Commission shows a third of the world’s population has internet access – a figure projected to rise to 40% by 2016.